Toilet-Bound Hanako-kun: The Seven Wonders

-Shijima Mei was a third-year art student rumored to have committed suicide because her parents didn't approve of her choice to pursue art professionally; in reality, Mei had been gravely ill and died before she could graduate.
+Shijima Mei was a third-year art student rumored to have committed suicide because her parents did not approve of her choice to pursue art professionally; in reality, Mei had been gravely ill and died before she could graduate.
 While working on an art assignment in the hospital, Mei imagined a fictional world where her alternate, healthy self could draw happily in a tower, wishing for her alternate to draw in her place after she dies.
 Unknowingly, Mei creates the supernatural Shijima, her alternate, ideal self, who watched over her for the remainder of her life and vowed to protect her.
 After the human Mei dies, her art is showcased in the art room and sparks the false rumors, which deeply angers Shijima because they tarnish Mei's reputation.
 Her Boundary is the tower within Mei's painting.
 She has the power to paint and create fictional worlds where people can live based on their deepest wishes.
 Her yorishiro is her sketchbook.